frankshearar/Home/[Spec]-MSBuild-restore-target.md

 # MSBuild restore target

+As part of the move from xproj to MSBuild package restore will move to an MSbuild target.
+Previous restore entry points such as *nuget.exe restore* and *dotnet.exe restore* will start using this target to restore .NET Core projects.

 ## Restoring packages using the restore target

 The restore target will gather all msbuild data and pass it into the restore task in NuGet.Build.Tasks, this task is a wrapper for the existing restore command from NuGet.Commands.